Flo96S/simple-todo/README.md

 # Distributedsystemsproject

+## Frontend
+Overview

+The frontend interacts with the backend API to perform various actions on a collection of TodoItem objects.
+These actions include testing the API, retrieving individual items, retrieving a list of items, updating an item, deleting an item, and creating a new item.
+ApiHandler Class
+Properties

+    URL: The base URL of the backend API.
+Default value is "http://localhost:9988".

+Methods
+Test

+csharp

+public async Task<string> Test()

+    Sends a GET request to the "/test" endpoint of the backend API.
+    Returns a string containing a randomly generated ID.

+GetElement

+csharp

+public async Task<TodoItem> GetElement(string id)

+    Sends a GET request to the "/post/:id" endpoint of the backend API, where id is the specified item ID.
+    Returns a TodoItem object representing the item with the given ID.

+GetElements

+csharp

+public async Task<List<TodoItem>> GetElements()

+    Sends a GET request to the "/posts" endpoint of the backend API.
+    Returns a list of TodoItem objects representing all items in the database.

+UpdateElement

+csharp

+public async Task<int> UpdateElement(TodoItem item)

+    Sends a PUT request to the "/post" endpoint of the backend API, updating the item with the specified ID.
+    Returns 0 upon successful update.

+DeleteElement

+csharp

+public async Task<bool> DeleteElement(string id)

+    Sends a DELETE request to the "/post/:id" endpoint of the backend API, where id is the specified item ID.
+    Returns true if the deletion is successful; otherwise, returns false.

+CreateElement

+csharp

+public async Task<bool> CreateElement(string title, string desc, string color, string img)

+    Sends a POST request to the "/post" endpoint of the backend API, creating a new item with the specified details.
+    Returns true if the creation is successful; otherwise, returns false.

+This ApiHandler class provides an interface for the frontend to interact with the backend API and perform CRUD operations on the TodoItem objects.
+Ensure that the backend server is running and accessible at the specified URL for successful communication.

+## Backend

 Overview
 The application provides a RESTful API for basic CRUD operations on a collection of items.
 It is structured as a Go program and is divided into several packages: database, helper, and otel.
 The database package handles interactions with the underlying data store, helper provides utility functions, and otel integrates OpenTelemetry for distributed tracing.
 Dependencies